 Carleton Management has been a leader in philanthropy in San Diego since its inception.
 Isaac Ratner earned a reputation for giving to everyone who came to his door to ask for help.
 Since he did not know who needed help most, he gave to all who asked.
 Stan Foster and his wife, Pauline, continued to set a high standard for leadership and philanthropy in the secular and non-secular communities for many decades.
 Philanthropy continues to be an important company value.

-After Stan’s passing, his son-in-law, Jeff Silberman, became president and chief executive officer in 2004.
-Jeff works closely with Chief Financial Officer John Harris and Carleton’s outstanding management team.
+After Stan’s passing, his son-in-law, Jeff Silberman, became president and chief executive officer in 2004 and continued to work closely with Pauline on company and philanthropic matters until her passing.
+Jeff works collaboratively with Chief Financial Officer John Harris, Chief Operating Officer Tami Daiber-Hirst, Vice President of Real Estate Jenner Smith and Carleton’s outstanding colleagues.
 Carleton is truly a family business and many of its staff have been part of the company family for years.